zfutura/pycheval/README.md

 See the [Factur-X website (French)](https://www.factur-x.org/) or [FeRD website (German)](https://www.ferd-net.de/) for more information.

-Currently, this library supports reading and writing XML files according to Factur-X Version 1.07.3 (aka ZUGFeRD 2.3.3), as well as reading PDF files containing embedded Factur-X data.
-Support for embedding XML in PDF files is planned but not yet implemented.
+This library supports reading and writing PDF and XML files according to Factur-X Version 1.07.3 (aka ZUGFeRD 2.3.3).
 The following Factur-X profiles are currently supported:

 - Minimum
 - Basic WL